Anshul-Gupta24/Neural-Machine-Translation/README.md

-# Neural-Machine-Translation

-### Encoder-Decoder model inspired from Cho et al, 2014 implemented in tensorflow
+## Encoder-Decoder model inspired from Cho et al. (2014) implemented in tensorflow

 #### The architecture consists of an Encoder GRU, a Decoder GRU and a Projection Layer.